vsolovyov/blog/content/good-webcams.md

 The actual problem is not how to build a good web camera.
 The real question is how to sell it in quantity!
-Is it possible for me to sell hundreds of thousands of pricy webcams per year?
+Is it possible for me to sell hundreds of thousands of pricey webcams per year?
 If I know I will sell it, I can find an investment for that.

 Let's describe my situation here.
 I’m a co-founder at prophy.science which is a SaaS, and I work on it full-time.
-I can probably spend 20% of my time on something other, but I certainly don’t want to abandon it completely.
+I can probably spend 20% of my time on something else, but I certainly don’t want to abandon it completely.
 I also have two small beautiful kids, and I really don’t want to move to Shenzhen to organize a big production there.